- 10 minute read

 The UK’s Shortage Occupation List (SOL) has been amended to incorporate new roles and remove others.
-Headline recommendations include the addition of occupations in health, information technology and other STEM fields.
+The changes take effect with Certificates of Sponsorship issued on and after 6th October 2019.

 The changes come following the MAC’s review of the SOL, which made recommendations for extensive changes to bring the list in line with current and future needs of the economy.
 SOL roles now cover around 9% of total employment in the UK, up from 1% under the previous list which had not been reviewed since 2013.

 Employers are being urged to review the new list and consider the impact of the changes on their Tier 2 and international recruitment activity.

 For employers looking to sponsor skilled non-EEA workers, a number of strict requirements apply in respect of the role being recruited for.
 Roles that feature on the SOL however benefit from a number of exemptions to the requirements, essentially making it easier, quicker and less costly for employers to hire shortage occupation workers.